other Zoom resources …

 Each device picks up the meeting sound from the other and feeds that back into the meeting.
 This goes round and round in a loop, often ending up with in an unpleasant, screeching that gets louder and louder.

 You need to make sure ONLY ONE device is connected to “audio”.
-That means “hearing audio” (via the microphone) as well as “transmitting audio (via the speakers).
+That means only one device is “hearing audio” (via the microphone) AND “transmitting audio (via the speakers).

 - your microphone turned off (in Zoom)

-- AND the sound coming out of your device turned right down (laptop speaker, phone speaker, external speakers)
+- AND sound turned off (your laptop speaker, phone speaker, external speakers etc)

 On a computer/laptop …